What are blend and extend contracts? Could your business save money by switching?

 Hairdresser making stylish haircut for a man with grey hair in the barbershop

 We've explained how they work, but how could that look in practice?
-Here’s an example of how a blend and extend electricity contract could work for your business (all calculations below exclude standing charges):
+Here’s an example of how a blend and extend electricity contract could work for your business.
+Please note that all calculations below exclude standing charges and rates have dropped significantly since this was first written (but still nicely illustrate how these contracts work).

 • You’re currently paying 65p per kWh and your contract has six months remaining